sustech-cs304/team-project-24spring-team1/sprint2/readme_for_developer.md

 ## 5. Frontend API

 The chat page in the frontend provides APIs to enhance the performance.
-The details is shown in the [Chatpage API](https://github.com/advanced-chat/vue-advanced-chat/blob/main/README.md).
+The details are shown in the [Chatpage API](https://github.com/advanced-chat/vue-advanced-chat/blob/main/README.md).

 ## 5. Contributing